Blog Post

 What Design QA Covers

-Design QA verifies visual fidelity against the Figma spec.
+Design QA verifies visual fidelity against the design spec.
 It checks that spacing and layout match exactly, typography uses the correct font family, weight, and size, colors match exact hex values, components use design system tokens instead of hard-coded values, and accessibility standards are met.
 A button can pass every functional test and still have the wrong padding, wrong font weight, and wrong border radius.
 Design QA catches these bugs.

 Where They Overlap and Where They Don't

 Both catch bugs before production, improve product quality, reduce rework, and run on staging.
 But QA testing validates business logic, API integrations, and error handling.
-Design QA compares against the Figma source of truth, catches visual drift, audits token compliance, and flags accessibility issues.
+Design QA compares against the design source of truth, catches visual drift, audits token compliance, and flags accessibility issues.
 QA testing asks "does it work?"
 Design QA asks "does it match?"
 Neither covers the other.

 Why Teams Need Both